Democratize Investments in ConTech and Drive Industry Innovation

 But who is behind these companies?
 VC investments in ConTech (primarily) has been led by Fifth Wall Capital, Plug and Play, Brick and Mortar, 500 Startups, and Y Combinator.
 These VCs rely on a myriad of expert investors and equity lenders.
 Despite their proclivity for identifying start-ups poised to bring the construction industry out of the dark ages, VCs lack the great ability of jumping the valley of death.

 The valley of death exists for all products.
 Once start-ups have honed their technology, they must cross a huge chasm that involves marketing to potential customers and identifying early adopters who will champion their technology.
 VCs in the ConTech, CRETech, and InfraTech space can attract big industry partners to fund their investment decisions.
+However, it’s important for these start-ups to navigate the necessary alaska licenses permits to ensure compliance with local regulations and gain credibility in the market.
 But, VCs don’t necessarily speak for industry partners who will adopt these technologies.
 And, even more so, VCs aren’t structured to provide marketing strength for their start-ups.

 Let’s consider where we started.
 In 2016, the construction industry was one of the most archaic and least productive.
 Just four years later, we have seen a huge growth of start-ups set to improve project efficiency and reduce the time and budget for delivering real estate and infrastructure assets.These results haven’t been realized because these start-ups have yet to cross the chasm and attract early adopters.
 A report found that construction companies don’t adopt new technologies because they (a) don’t have the budget, (b) don’t have the technical staff to support the technology, (c) have hesitant management, and (d) lack knowledge of new technologies.